 Purdue University educates one of the most diverse student populations in the world.
 They are consistently ranked among the top schools for international enrollment in the United States, giving business students first-hand access to a level of diversity that would be difficult to find elsewhere.
-The Burton D. Morgan Center for Entrepreneurship was funded by the Krannert School of Management and serves as a hub for student innovation and corporate collaboration.
+The Burton D. Morgan Center for Entrepreneurship was funded by the Daniels School of Business and serves as a hub for student innovation and corporate collaboration.
 As of 2018, the University and KSOM had helped facilitate more than 223 startups, while creating over 300 jobs, and generating at least $350 million in investments and funding.
-This level of results shows that students of the Krannert School of Management are able to directly apply what they are learning to real-world business situations.
+This level of results shows that students of the Daniels School of Business are able to directly apply what they are learning to real-world business situations.

 The Executive Master’s of Business Administration program at Purdue University has been meeting the educational needs of busy professionals since 1983.
 This program is consistently recognized among the top programs in the world and is offered in a convenient hybrid format that meets in person just one to two weeks per quarter.
 The remainder of course work can be finished online, at the student’s convenience.
 The EMBA is 19 months in length and includes an international visit along with the on-campus residencies.
 Because this program is specifically geared towards working adults classes in both formats are designed for maximum impact and efficiency.